How to shine at your next job interview

 You probably did this before the interview, which is why they picked you out of the many applications they likely received, but it never hurts to go over the little things that will push your CV to the top of the pile.
 One thing that’s important is to try to keep your CV as short and to the point as possible.
 Recruiters have gone through so many of these that they start to blur together, so having a clear and concise layout will really help.
 Clear headers to let them know what they’re reading and relevant experience is all very important – this is not the place for flowery language.
 Action verbs like ‘coordinated’ ‘managed’ ‘developed’ or whatever is applicable to your experience are much more assertive than sentences like ‘I worked the till/I looked after customers’.
 Those sentences don’t give us detail or tell us much about what skills you learned in the job.

-Have things like achievements and results in bullet points, along with nay quantifiable progress or data.
+Have things like achievements and results in bullet points, along with any quantifiable progress or data.
 For example, ‘Sales by 15% after my marketing campaign’ or whatever.
 Your hard skills should also be front and centre, showing your technical experience.
 You can show off soft skills in the interview or cover letter.

 Check out the company website